Virt-manager

 OpenBSD problems aside, Boxes was pretty painful even with better-supported guests.
 It automatically hibernated my Ubuntu Focal Fossa VM when I closed the main Boxes window—and when I tried to open Boxes again, the entire application timed out waiting for the Fossa guest to reboot.
 I had to click Boxes from the launcher a second time, several seconds later, before anything visible happened at all.

-Presumably, the idea here is to make it less likely for a very inexperienced user to waste system resources on entirely idle VMs.
-There's a Run in backgroundoption in the VM's Properties dialog that should prevent the automatic hibernation—but that dialog is dangerous even to look at.
+option in the VM's Properties dialog that should prevent the automatic hibernation—but that dialog is dangerous even to look at.
 The content of Properties is taller than the dialog itself, necessitating vertical scrolling.

-Scrolling down the guest Properties dialog with the mouse-wheel works—until that scrolling places the Memory or Maximum Disk Size slider under your mouse cursor.
+slider under your mouse cursor.
 At that point, the focus suddenly shifts—and you're suddenly resizing your guest's RAM or hard drive.
 Yikes.

 A quick look at virt-manager